 Fistulas usually form following some kind of injury or inflammation inside the body.

-Inflammation causes ulcers to form that can expand to reach another surface inside the body.
-This creates a channel that helps drain pus from an infected area.
+Inflammation causes ulcers to form.
+These ulcers may expand to reach another surface inside the body.
+This creates a channel that helps drain pus from an area with an infection.

 Common causes of fistulas include: